joshuakalule/FitTrack/README.md

 * `all` - Prints all string representation of all instances based or not on the class name.
 * `update` - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).

+### Api directory

-### `models/` directory
+### Models directory
-This folder contains the models that are the backbone of datastorage and retrieval.
+This [models](/models) folder contains the models that are the backbone of datastorage and retrieval.
 These define the types of data and relationships.
 These are the models used;
 * [BaseModel](/models/base_model.py): Template containing attributes; id, created_at, and updated_at.
 * [Article](/models/article.py): An article is like a brief blog talking about a specific workout, recommended programs, to-dos and not to-dos.